 - What should I do if I am late for a dose?
 What should I do if I forget to take a dose?

 Can I still take acetaminophen (Tylenol), aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn)?
 What about other pain medicines?
 How about cold medicines?
+How about antibiotics?
 What should I do if a doctor gives me a new prescription?

-Do I need to make any changes in what I eat or drink?
+Do I need to make any changes in what I eat or drink or my overall eating habits?
 Can I drink alcohol?

 What are the signs or symptoms that I may be bleeding somewhere in my body?